Notre Dame High School (Cape Girardeau, Missouri): History

 In 1995 it was determined that the building was no longer serving the needs of the school community, and a capital campaign began to construct a new high school off Route K. The new campus opened in August 1998 on land donated by the James and Wanda Drury Family Trust.
 The school was built to accommodate 600 students.
 The school was renamed Notre Dame Regional High School in conjunction with the school's broad enrollment.
 Today Notre Dame Regional High School is the largest private high school between St. Louis and Memphis.
 It has grown to an enrollment of over 500 students.

-Notre Dame Regional High School would not be where it is today without the dedicated School Sisters of Notre Dame and the Franciscan Brothers of Brooklyn.
+Academics

+Notre Dame is a NCEA designated STREAM school.
+Graduation requirements for students include four years of coursework in theology and the communication arts.
+Additional requirements include three years of coursework in mathematics, social studies, and science.
+Notre Dame partners with Southeast Missouri State University to offer 22 courses which may be taken for college credit, equivalent to 73 college credit hours.

+Athletics

+Notre Dame Regional High School fields teams in 22 varsity sports.
+Notre Dame competes in athletic competitions within the Missouri State High School Athletics Association (MSHSAA) and has won 31 state championships.
+In boys and girls basketball, Notre Dame competes in the SEMO conference alongside Cape Central High School, Jackson High School, and Sikeston High School.
+Notre Dame is the only private school in the SEMO Conference.